 GASB Statement No. 87, Leases, was issued in June 2017.
 The provisions of this Statement are effective for periods beginning after June 15, 2021.
-This Statement will increase the usefulness of governments' financial statements by required reporting of certain lease liabilities that currently are note required.
+This Statement will increase the usefulness of government financial statements by required reporting of certain lease liabilities that currently are not required.
 It will enhance comparability of financial statements among governments by requiring lessees and lessors to report leases under a single model.
 This Statement also will enhance the decision-usefulness of the information provided to financial statement users by requiring notes to financial statements related to the timing, significance, and purpose of a government's leasing arrangements.
-The City's management has not yet determined the effect this statement will have on the financial statements.
+This statement has no effect on the City's financial statement in the current year.